It targets a specific protein within cancer cells and stops the cancer cells from growing

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

-How should I use this medicine?Take this medicine by mouth with a glass of water.
+How should I use this medicine?Take this medicine by mouth with a full glass of water.
 Take it with food to decrease the chance of it upsetting your stomach.
+Do not take with grapefruit juice.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 If you have difficulty swallowing the tablets, let your doctor, pharmacist, or health care professional know.
 They can help you with advice.